techidaily/site-win11-tips/source/_posts/how-to-fix-audacitys-error-while-opening-sound-device-issue-in-windows-10-and-11.md

 ## 7\.
 Update Your PC’s Audio Device Driver

  If none of the above possible fixes do the trick, try updating your PC’s sound driver.
 The issue could be arising because your PC’s sound driver is outdated or corrupted.
-Our guide on[updating audio drivers on Windows](https://www.makeuseof.com/update-audio-drivers-windows/) includes instructions for applying this potential solution.
+Our guide on [updating audio drivers on Windows](https://www.makeuseof.com/update-audio-drivers-windows/) includes instructions for applying this potential solution.

 ## 8\.
 Reinstall Your PC’s Audio Driver